concur/developer.concur.com/api-reference/travel-profile/03-loyalty-program-resource.markdown

 ---
 title: Loyalty Program
 layout: reference
 ---

 ## Description
 The loyalty program information for the user, as entered in Concur.
-Loyalty programs contain a variety of information about the user's loyalty membership including:

-* Vendor
-* Number
-* Status
-* Points Total
-* Segment Total
-* Next Status
-* Unit to Next Status
-* Segments to Next Status

 ## Version
 1.0